 Mid-Prairie Middle School utilizes five PRIDE behavior expectations to encourage a positive, safe, and caring school culture.
 PRIDE stands for Personal responsibility, Respect yourself and others, Invest in your work, Dare to take a risk, and Everyone is included.

 The PRIDE expectations are taught and practiced through weekly lessons and building wide activities.
-Students are recognized by staff members for exceeding or continously following PRIDE expectations throughout the school year.
+Students are recognized by staff members for exceeding or continuously following PRIDE expectations throughout the school year.

 One component of PRIDE is recognizing students for exceeding or continuously following MPMS PRIDE expectations.